katydecorah/katydecorah.github.io/code/_posts/2019-04-28-grid-template-area-rug.md

 </div>
 ```

-Then using `grid-template-areas`, I call each `.tile` by its `grid-area` name exactly where I want it to appear in each row.
+Then using `grid-template-areas`, I called each `.tile` by its `grid-area` name exactly where I wanted it to appear in each row.
 Remember that period `.` for the whitespace?
 In `grid-template-areas` a period denotes an empty track which kept my whitespace intact.

 ```css
 .tiles-0 {